vikrantdeveloper/Tech_Talk_Codes/Autonomous_car_script/README.md

 1. Install VLC player on the Laptop/PC
 2. Install MQTT broker on your laptop /PC
-3. The video will be processed through https at local server and it can be manually using laptop/PC keys
-4. In the script , the Client is "Vikrant" and subscribe topic is "hello".
+4. In the script , the client is "Vikrant" and subscribe topic is "hello".
 5. Download picamera module in raspberry pi

+# Introduction
+The robot moves autonomously and can be controlled manually as well.
+Video streaming can be viewed on a video media by the link local http link :- 192.168.1.1.